 When characters get in trouble and have to run, most don't think about little things such as what car to take and how to ditch the clothes they're wearing to throw off their pursuers.
 They certainly don't worry about the music they listen to during the chase.
 Baby, as he so often proved during the movie, is a key exception.

 After botching a post office heist due to Baby's distaste for the violent methods of one of the crew, they find themselves on the run from the police on foot.
-Baby separates himself from the pack and eludes police with a fast-paced sprint-slash-obstacle course through a park and a mall as Blur's instrumental "Intermission" plays.
+Baby separates himself from the pack and eludes police with a fast-paced sprint-slash-obstacle course through a park and a mall as Focus' instrumental-heavy "Hocus Pocus" plays.

 This extended chase sequence showcases Wright's attention to detail in crafting the action sequences around the music, with all of the gunfire perfectly syncing up to the quick percussive notes of the song, in addition to the various crashing and glass breaking around Baby during his escape.